lcayton/RandomBallCover-CPU/readme.txt

   code only uses the library for sorting and random number generation.
 This dependency will probably be removed in the future.

-* For exact search, there are separate 1-NN and K-NN functions (distinguishable by the function names).
+* For both search methods, there are separate 1-NN and K-NN functions (distinguishable by the function names).
 One can run the K-NN functions with K=1 and get the same answer as the 1-NN functions, but the 1-NN functions are slightly faster, and easier to